Barbara Kruger (Billboard)

 For Performa 17, Kruger reclaims her signature style in a high-profile public square in central New York City—a prime branding and real-estate profiting opportunity—by branding a skate park, free and open to the public, as well as its periphery walls, and stairs, with her designs addressing and interrogating ideals around feminism, consumerism, and modern mass media.

 Curated by RoseLee Goldberg and Esa Nickle, Producing Director, with Job Piston, Special Projects Manager, and Sasha Okshteyn, Associate Producer.
-Support is provided by the Performa Commissioning Fund, Sprueth Magers, and Commissioning Council member Larry Warsh.
+Support is provided by the Performa Commissioning Fund, Sprueth Magers, Mary Boone, and Commissioning Council member Larry Warsh.
 Special thanks to Eric Goode, The Park Restaurant, The Turtle Conservancy, Steve Rodriguez, and EP+Co.